·

 He revealed that he has received many inquiries about the next steps following his impeachment.
 Gachagua noted that some people expected residents of Mt.
 Kenya to take to the streets in protest after his ouster.

-However, he clarified that the region has a unique way of responding to disappointments and advised his supporters to remain silent.
+However, he clarified that the region has a unique way of responding to disappointments and advised his supporters to remain calm.

 Furthermore, he suggested that anyone feeling the need to express themselves should do so through song and dance.